Strip Searches Only for Harassment in Pennsylvania

 Metal detectors are stationed throughout the prison, checkpoints forcing captives to walk through them, in their policy to confiscate any and all illegal metal objects.
 Captives are never asked if they are allergic to the radiation of the metal detectors or x-ray machines, which explains the prison staff's complete disregard for the physical or psychological effects on the captives.

-We captives of the Pennsylvania state prisons ask for legal advice in our desires to sue the Dept of Corrections for forcing the strip search policies.
-We live during advanced technologies and modernized minds, which dictates, strip searches are outdated, violates religious rights, breeds sexual predators, and are methods used to harass, humiliated and harm captives.
+We captives of the Pennsylvania state prisons ask for legal advice in our desires to sue the Department of Corrections for forcing the strip search policies.
+We live during advanced technologies and modernized minds, which dictates, strip searches are outdated, violates religious rights, breeds sexual predators, and are methods used to harass, humiliate and harm captives.
 Not to mention strip searchings are methods used identical to the times of slavery.

 If for no other humane reasons, prison strip searches needs to be abolished, eliminated, minimized, because state prisons have been provided with the necessary machinery and manpower to secure prison grounds and facilities.
 The time is here.
 We the state captives in Pennsylvania prisons ask any and all judicial scholars and students of civil law, for legal advice, and to petition the courts to abolish all prison strip search policies.

-There is the questions raised about prison security being vulnerable, and breached, if the strip search policy are eliminated.
+There is the questions raised about prison security being vulnerable, and breached, if the strip search policy is eliminated.
 Such positions, beliefs or arguments are simply said to continue this long practice of psychological slavery in prisons.
 When in fact, x-ray machines detect any metal or foreign objects and contraband.
 Therefore, since state prisons have x-ray machines and metal detectors on facility grounds, it shows any need to search a subject can be done without the need of such said subjects being forced to disrobe, strip naked.
 Which means, if the metal detectors and x-ray machines they have are not successful to secure the prison facilities, then their machines are obsolete and obtained falsely.

 However, if such machines and technologies are vital and essential to the security orders of running the prisons, then strip searchings are deemed obsolete and performed falsely.
 It is our contention, challenge, calling, that because x-ray and metal detector machines are used, that shows strip searches are no longer needed or necessary.
 Which proves strip searching are being used simply as a form of the prison's psychological punishments.